 בַּמִּדְבָּר הַזֶּה יִפְּלוּ פִגְרֵיכֶם וְכָל-פְּקֻדֵיכֶם, לְכָל-מִסְפַּרְכֶם, מִבֶּן עֶשְׂרִים שָׁנָה, וָמָעְלָה: אֲשֶׁר הֲלִינֹתֶם, עָלָי – “In this wilderness shall your corpses drop, all of you who were recorded in the lists from the age of twenty years up, you who have complained towards Me.”
 (14:29)

-There are many nations and many states.
-Many had come before, and many have come since.
-But the situation in this story was unique, both before and since.
+There have been many empires, nations, and states.
+Many had come before this story, and many have come since.

 Yet even after witnessing the events of Egypt, the Red Sea, Sinai, the clouds, the manna, and the water, cared for daily as much as anyone can be by the hand of God Himself; in the face of even the slightest adversity, their worst inclinations get the best of them, revealing that these people never really left Egypt at all.
 Here they are on the threshold of greatness, and they only want to turn around and go right back!

-God is so let down, to the extent that God considers killing them all, even the children, illustrating the seriousness of this misstep.
-Not believing in their great mission was a failure they could not recover from, and the result was catastrophe.
+God is so let down to the extent that God considers killing them all, even the children, illustrating the severity of this misstep.
+Not believing in their great mission was a failure they could not recover from, and the result was a catastrophe.

-A great vision can never come to fruition with half-hearted execution; you need to believe to achieve.
+A great vision can never come to fruition with half-hearted execution; you need to believe before you can achieve.

 Who can do it?
 The people who want it badly enough.